stroughk/stroughk.github.io/_posts/2019-06-15-variables_in_ruby.markdown

 ---
 layout: post
-title:      "Variables in RUBY"
+title:      "Variables in Ruby "
 date:       2019-06-15 15:16:56 -0400
 permalink:  variables_in_ruby
 ---

 Variables are one of the basic steps in many programming languages including Ruby and are used to store values in particular names.
 Creating a variable, which is also called ‘declaring a variable’, is simply assigning an appropriate name to a value.
 Essentially, we store value in a particular name so we can reference it later.

 It is very important to give appropriate names to variables so it is easier to understand what the code is about.